-A US Department of State Report released in April 2017 has concluded that within the SI, children and young girls are regularly subjected to sex trafficking and forced labour.
-The report said local children were forced to do labour or commercial marriages in exchange for money or goods, particularly near foreign logging camps, on foreign and local fishing vessels, and at hotels and entertainment establishments.
-In a survey conducted by the American Bar Association Rule of Law Initiative, 77% of survey respondents indicated that they knew personally of at least one case of trafficking (forced labour, forced marriage (for money), forced commercial sex or a child who has been paid for sex).
+A US Department of State Report released in April 2017 has concluded that within the SI, children and young girls are regularly subjected to sex trafficking and forced labor.
+The report said local children were forced to do labor or commercial marriages in exchange for money or goods, particularly near foreign logging camps, on foreign and local fishing vessels, and at hotels and entertainment establishments.
+In a survey conducted by the American Bar Association Rule of Law Initiative, 77% of survey respondents indicated that they knew personally of at least one case of trafficking (forced labor, forced marriage (for money), forced commercial sex, or a child who has been paid for sex).
 Forced commercial marriage and forced commercial sex were the most common forms of trafficking identified.

-In the context of the proposed Lata roads works, the main risk area would be from the use of local lodgings by the expatriate work force.
-It is anticipated that the risk posted during the construction phase of the works is low however, once the full scope of works is known and the likely level of overseas workers is established, this ESMP shall be updated, and the risk of trafficking should be fully assessed.
+The proposed Lata works would involve the expatriate workforce using local lodgings as the main risk area.
+The risk posed during the construction phase is anticipated to be low.
+However, once the full scope of the works is known and the likely level of overseas workers is established, this ESMP shall be updated, and the risk of trafficking should be fully assessed.